Article published September 2017 and updated February 2023.

 Every city has streets: Long streets, narrow streets, clean streets, dirty streets, colorful streets, dull streets.

 When we explore a new place, we pass hundreds of streets.
 Often without even realizing it.
-However, when we realize it, it’s due to the fact that something caught our attention.
-Sometimes we become fully aware of a certain street or corner just because there is something that lured us into pausing for a moment and breathing in the atmosphere of this street.
+However, if we realize it, it’s due to the fact that something caught our attention.
+Sometimes we become fully aware of a certain street or corner just because there is some fascinating mural making us pause and reflect about its meaning.

 This time we’re taking you on a journey through the streets of Mostar in Bosnia and Herzegovina.

 Street art in Mostar is not only popular among locals and tourists but has also attracted the attention of the international street art scene.
 Since 2012, the city hosts a Street art festival each year which welcomes gifted street artists from all over the world among local talents.

 Originating from the idea to use the powers of arts to heal from a long history of division, street art has become an integral part of Mostar’s cultural landscape promoting peace and diversity.